[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 Reason 2.
 Poor contact

-Numerous pieces of hardware and firmware make up a computer.
-But the computer won't start up normally if the contacts between them are loose, dirty, or damaged.
+A computer won't start up normally if the connections between its hardware and firmware components are loose, dirty, or damaged.

 Reason 3.
 Malware issues